matthewepler/ggdb-heroku/README.md

 ## NON-CRITICAL
+* lighten lorelai
-* links for each entry
+* links for each entry: http://stackoverflow.com/questions/13266746/scroll-jump-to-id-without-jquery
 * add drag-and drop: https://developer.mozilla.org/en-US/docs/Using_files_from_web_applications
 * filter for seeing all mentions by a single character, in a single location

 ## GUIDE
+( put the link right above the "+" Toolbar)
 For years,
 1.)try to make the first date the year in which the person released their first major public work 2.) the second year is not required. if used, it indicates that the person, place, or thing extended beyond the first year and had a definite end.